mlabbe/cookiecutter-nativeprojectstandards/README.md

 ## TODO ##

 - improve generated readme.md, especially when it comes to building
+- Copy pdb files to destinations
+- Add launch script support in `tools/bin`
 - document
  - all of the build commands
  - supported configurations
  - how vendors works
-- Add `/tools` to native project standards, comment on public header files for executable projects (they can be used for mods)
-- Copy pdb files to destinations

 # Credits #